Wyliemaster/gddocs/docs/resources/server/mappack.md

 - Map Packs use the same response parser as Gauntlets

-- Although Map Packs only show a hard demon in-game, they can actually display each demon difficulty
+- Although Map Packs only show a hard demon in-game, they can actually display each demon difficulty by using a specific value in key `6`

+#### Difficulty possible values

 | Value | Difficulty |
 |:------|:-----------|